Skip to main content

 partialControls entry

 When non-empty, each entry has the shape shown in the GitHub authentication section: control, reason, affectedBranches (when relevant), remediation.
-CI gates should fail loud when this array contains anything, even if compliance reads 100.
+CI gates should fail loud when this array contains anything, even if passed reads true.

 Info